leetrunghoo/leetrunghoo.github.io/_posts/2015-09-24-making-my-own-website-is-tough.md

 layout: post
 title:  "Making my own website is tough!"
 excerpt: "Freedom is not always good, in some cases, it would bring to you tough decisions."
-categories: life
+categories: Life
 tags: code, life
 image:
   feature: work-desk-old.jpg
   style:
 bgGradientOpacity:
 ---
+>Freedom is not always good, in some cases, it would bring to you tough decisions.

 That's right.
-I thought I could quickly and easily make it because I can do whatever I want.
-It's my website, therefore, I can pick any technology, any frameworks for the front-end and back-end.
+This is my website, I thought I could quickly and easily make it because I can do whatever I want.
+I can pick any technology, any frameworks for the front-end and back-end.
 I'm also free in designing, it's not like someone already designed it, did all the UI/UX stuff and you have to follow their guidelines, as my job, a web developer.

 It's freedom.
 Yeah!
 I was so excited.